 We are always striving to make our collections more accessible, and these days that means we get a lot of questions about digital copies and online databases.
 We are moving towards digitization for some collections, such as our HistoryForge database of Ithaca census records from the 19th and 20th centuries; but digitizing any collection takes a lot of time and associated cost to ensure the collection is easily searchable.
 The Smithsonian Archives released an excellent interview with two of their expert archivists detailing some of the difficulties with digitization that you can read here.We have partnered with other local organizations, including the Tompkins County Public Library and the South Central Regional Library Council's New York Heritage to host some of our materials on their platforms:

-We are eager to explore more opportunities to further this important initiative to make our collections as accessible online as possible.
+We are eager to explore more opportunities to further these important initiatives to make our collections as accessible online as possible.

 Please don't hesitate to reach out to us if you'd like more information about one of our collections but aren't able to visit our Research Library.